Kinvey/kinvey-cli/README.md

     kinvey profile use dev

-**Note**: If you have a single profile, you can skip setting it as active or providing it as command line option.
+**Note**: If you have a single profile, you can skip setting it as active as well as providing it as a command line option.
 It will be used if no other credentials are provided.

 ### Authentication Token Expiration